adityachava2022/bookmyshow-ac/README.md

 STRIPE_KEY=<stripe_secret_key>

-# any random string to use as salt for storing passwords
+# any random string used to sign in the jwt token

 SECRET_KEY=<secret_key>